-These days, children with food allergies are legally protected and schools accepting federal funding are required to grant them equal access to education.
-A 504 plan is a legally-binding document that outlines precautions and accomodations, written and agreed upon in a joint effort between parent and school, often with the help of other parties as well.
+These days, children with food allergies are legally protected.
+Schools accepting federal funding are required to grant them equal access to education.
+A 504 plan is a legally-binding document that outlines precautions and accommodations for the student.
+It is written and agreed upon between parent and school, often with the help of other parties as well.
 I don’t know exactly when this legal accommodation appeared, but my quick Googling implied that it may have been as recent as 2008–the year my older son was born.
-Not all food-allergic students carry 504 plans, and there isn’t agreement on whether or not all of them should, but it’s great to know that your child is within their rights to have one if you want or if you feel the need to force school compliance.
+Not all food-allergic students carry 504 plans, and there isn’t agreement on whether or not all of them should.
+But it’s great to know that your child is within their rights to have one, if you want it or feel the need to force school compliance.

 #4 Food allergen labeling laws

-I’m not sure exactly when these took the shape they have now, but they have certainly not always been this comprehensive.
+I’m not sure exactly when these took the shape they have now.
+Certainly, they have not always been this comprehensive.
 “Secret” or “proprietary” ingredients were still acceptable when I was young, which meant that even after reading a food label, there was still a risk that allergens could sneak into a food.
-The declarations of “top allergens” and the inclusion of “processing aids” are major food labeling victories that did not exist when I was a child.
+The declarations of “top allergens” and the inclusion of “processing aids” are major food labeling victories!
+These did not exist when I was a child.

 #5 Cross contact statements

-I believe I was a teenager when we first spotted these warnings on food labels, and ironically, many suddenly appeared on foods I’d been safely eating until that point.
+I believe I was a teenager when we first spotted these warnings on food labels.
+Ironically, many suddenly appeared on foods I’d been safely eating until that point.
 We were confused, to say the least, but this marked an increase in food allergy awareness within the corporate sector.
 So while not all food companies label for cross contact, at least most manufacturers are aware of the risks.

-This medication is becoming controversial in some circles, but it does remain the best antihistamine for taking care of minor reactions.
-And it was only available as a prescription when I had my first reaction.
+This medication is becoming controversial, but many still take antihistamines for minor reactions.
+And Benadryl was only available as a prescription when I had my first reaction.
 Yup, my mom had to go from the ER to the pharmacy to get the Benadryl that I took following my first anaphylactic reaction.